 Wan Chai District

 Central Plaza is a modern office building in triangular shape.
-Completed in 1992 and occupying 7,230 m2, the Plaza stands in the Wan Chai North’s commercial district.
-The land and construction costs totalled HK$5 billion.
+Occupying an area of 7,230 m2, the Plaza stands in the Wan Chai North’s commercial district.
 At 374-metre and 78-story high, this skyscraper was once Asia's tallest and the world's fourth tallest building.
 Today, it is the third tallest building in Hong Kong.

 The apex of Central Plaza is designed as a unique neon tower clock known as LightimeTM.
 It operates from 6:00pm to 6:00am (approximately) and indicates the time by showing different colours at regular intervals.
 LightimeTM consists of four (spandrel) neon bands which change colour on the quarter hour.
 When the four bands are of the same colour, an hour has passed.